-An opioid hotline offers easy access to addiction resources for yourself or a loved one.
+An opioid addiction hotline offers easy access to addiction resources for yourself or a loved one.
 When you talk to a representative on a drug hotline, they may provide you with various free resources, information, and guidance on getting help for opioid addiction.
-Representatives at a free and confidential opioid addiction hotline talk to people who struggle with addiction, or the loved ones of individuals with addiction, to obtain more information about residential and outpatient treatment.
-Below we provide details about our hotline, as well as various opioid addiction resources and treatment options available at our rehab in Massachusetts.
+Representatives at a free and confidential opioid addiction hotline talk to people who struggle with addiction or the loved ones of individuals with addiction to obtain more information about residential and outpatient treatment.
+Below, we provide details about our hotline, as well as various opioid addiction resources and treatment options available at our Northeast rehab in Massachusetts.

 Risk Factors & Signs of Opioid Abuse

 Any form of opioid use – even short-term – can lead to addiction.
 While a person’s family history of addiction and the duration of opioid use play roles in the development of addiction, anyone can become dependent on these drugs.
 Whether legal or illegal, stolen or prescribed, opioids are responsible for the majority of overdose deaths in the U.S., as well as the ongoing opioid epidemic that began in the late 1990s.

 Healthcare professionals define opioid addiction as a chronic disease marked by symptoms like an irresistible craving for these drugs, out-of-control and compulsive use of these drugs, and the continued use of these drugs despite the obvious and repetitive consequences.
 Opioids are known for being highly addictive, mainly because of their effects on the reward center of the brain.